lgbt-foundation/whitepaper/whitepaper.md

   * legal recognition of marriage equality in 26 countries including the United States of America, Australia, Colombia, and South Africa, and soon with Taiwan and Austria to follow;
   * the emergence of publically open LGBT politicians in senior leadership roles, such as Jóhanna Sigurðardóttir, the Prime Minister of Iceland, in January 2009 and Leo Varadkar, the Irish Taoiseach, as of June 2017;
-  * apologies and rehabilitation issued to victims of anti-LGBT discrimination, such as Justin Trudeau’s $100M pledge to homosexual purge victims in Canada in 2017 or the Royal pardon of Alan Turing by the Queen of England in 2013;
+  * apologies and rehabilitation issued to victims of anti-LGBT discrimination, such as Justin Trudeau’s USD 100M pledge to homosexual purge victims in Canada in 2017 or the Royal pardon of Alan Turing by the Queen of England in 2013;
   * the supportive stance of a large part of the international community toward eliminating remaining anti-LGBT laws and constraining leaders in less progressive countries, most visibly in the United Nations Human Rights Council’s 2011 Resolution on LGBT Rights and General Assembly declaration of LGBT rights, signed by a combined 99 member states, and;
   * improvements in treatment, cure, prevention, and increased de-stigmatization of HIV/AIDS, such as the FDA approval for Truvada as pre-exposure prophylaxis (PrEP) in 2012 and Prince Harry’s continued call to de-stigmatize HIV in 2017.

   ` REMARK FOR EDITOR: PLEASE FIND SOURCES OR ARTICLES FOR ABOVE STATEMENTS AND ADD FOOTNOTES WHERE APPROPRIATE `

+However, there is still a long road ahead.

 This hard work is far from over.
 There are still many countries in which openly identifying as LGBT results in massive repercussions or even life-threatening consequences.
 Even in countries where the legal basis appears equal, the reality is often different—discrimination, bullying and worse are experiences on which nearly every member of the community can give a firsthand report.

-### Understanding The Challenges
+### Understanding the Challenges

 There are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like transgender bathroom laws.
 However, a few challenges are root causes that  we can effectively address today, as new technologies becomes available.